 Death of the baby before or at the time of delivery can occur, which is called a stillbirth.

 A baby could be born with low birth weight because of smoking.

 Nicotine is the major addictive substance and primary reinforcer of continued smoking, and there are 72 measurable carcinogens in smoking.
 People who have smoked more than 100 cigarettes in their lifetime are particularly at risk for developing cancer.
 According to the WHO (World Health Organization), after quitting smoking for ten years, the risk of lung cancer reduces to about half that of a smoker.

-As nicotine is the major addictive substance and it is not a carcinogen, pharmacotherapy agents for nicotine replacement are available in various forms like:
+As nicotine is a major addictive substance and it is not a carcinogen, pharmacotherapy agents for nicotine replacement are available in various forms, which are mentioned below.